grafana/grafana-by-example/cost-management/metrics-and-queries.md

- # Grafana Cloud Usage Metrics
+ # Building a cost management dashboard in Grafana Cloud

- Use the data source: `grafanacloud-usage`
+- This the particpant workbook instructions for building a cost managment dashboard for metrics usage
+- The same concepts could be applied to other telemetry data types including: logs, traces and profiles

-## Usage metrics
+## Grafana Cloud Usage Metrics
-- Review the following useage metrics in the grafanacloud-usage data source
+- Review the following useage metrics using `grafanacloud-usage` data source in Grafana Cloud
-- These will be used for the dashboarrd build
+- These will be used for the dashboard build
 ```
 grafanacloud_org_metrics_billable_series{}
 grafanacloud_org_metrics_overage{}